digitalaidseattle/plymouth-housing/docs/working-agreement.md

 - Hold the team accountable for results in a supportive fashion.
 - Make sure that project and program documentation are up-to-date.
 - Guarantee the tracking/following up on action items from retrospectives (iteration and release planning) and from daily standup meetings.
-- Facilitate the sprint retrospective.
+- Facilitate the retrospective.
 - Coach Product Owner and the team in the process, as needed.

 ## Backlog Management

-- We work together on a [Definition of Ready](https://github.com/microsoft/code-with-engineering-playbook/blob/main/docs/agile-development/team-agreements/definition-of-ready.md) and all user stories assigned to a sprint need to follow this
+- We work together on a [Definition of Ready](https://github.com/microsoft/code-with-engineering-playbook/blob/main/docs/agile-development/team-agreements/definition-of-ready.md) and all user stories need to follow this
 - We communicate what we are working on through the board
 - We assign ourselves a task when we are ready to work on it (not before) and move it to active
 - We capture any work we do related to the project in a user story/task
 - We close our tasks/user stories only when they are done (as described in the [Definition of Done](https://github.com/microsoft/code-with-engineering-playbook/blob/main/docs/agile-development/team-agreements/definition-of-done.md))
-- We work with the PM if we want to add a new user story to the sprint
+- We work with the PM if we want to add a new user story to the backlog
 - If we add new tasks to the board, we make sure it matches the acceptance criteria of the user story (to avoid scope creep).
   If it doesn't match the acceptance criteria we should discuss with the PM to see if we need a new user story for the task or if we should adjust the acceptance criteria.